unicode-org/jira-github-pr-check/README.md

 # Secret for the cookie session, used to store the user's GitHub access token in a cookie.
 COOKIE_SECRET=xxxxxxxxxx

+# Optional list of repos to disable status updates (only enable force-push checking)
+DO_NOT_TOUCH_REPOS=org/repo1,org/repo2

 # GitHub permissions:

 # Option 1: Personal Access Token; easiest and useful for testing.